 In the evenings the hotel’s restaurant is open to both resident and non-resident guests..
 The restaurant has the original stone walls and flagstone floors from the 1800s.
 We are proud to serve our food on Highland Stoneware's Ledmore range, each item individually crafted in nearby Lochinver, and featuring ground golden Ledmore marble from the NW Highlands Geopark in the glaze..

 Our food is prepared from fresh and, where possible, local ingredients by our chefs.
 For dinner we offer a table d’hôte menu which changes each day.
-You may choose either a two or three course option; both include home made bread, an intermezzo, and tea or coffee with hand-made chocolates..
+You may choose either a three or four course option; both include home made bread, our chef’s tasting choice, and tea or coffee with hand-made chocolates..

-The table d’hôte menu usually includes three starter options (one of which will be vegetarian), four main options (one meat or game, one seafood/fish, one vegetarian, and a special), and three desserts or Northern Highlands cheese plate.
+The table d’hôte menu changes daily and usually includes three starter options (one of which will be vegetarian), four main options (one meat or game, one seafood/fish, one vegetarian, and a special), and three desserts or Northern Highlands cheese plate.

-On busy nights we have three sittings for dinner, at 6pm, 7pm and 8pm.
+Typically our sittings are at 7pm and 8pm.
 Later dinners can be requested and should your journey be delayed we will be happy to provide a late supper..
 Reservations for dinner are recommended for non-residents.

 Our chefs will develop tempting menus for any guests under 12 years old, entirely tailored to their individual tastes.

-We take our Highland Hospitality seriously at Eddrachilles.
+We take the tradition of Highland Hospitality seriously at Eddrachilles.

-Every afternoon at around 4pm we serve a selection of cake, scones with jam and cream, and tray-bakes.
+Every afternoon at around 4pm we serve a selection of scones with jam and cream, and baking.
 These are usually placed in the conservatory for our resident guests to help themselves free of charge.
-You're on holiday so enjoy...although there's some debate about Fiona's claim that afternoon cakes are calorie free!
+You're on holiday so enjoy.…although there's some debate about Fiona's claim that afternoon cakes are calorie free!

 Tea and standard coffees are served free of charge to our resident guests in the lounges throughout the day and in the evenings until 10pm.
 And there's always fresh fruit and a plate of Tunnocks' Teacakes and Caramel Biscuits in reception.